ahaququq/LavaChicken/README.md

 - [ ] Generate an interesting mesh

 ## What will not happen:
-- Anything on non-linux devices
+- Anything on non-linux devices (it may work, but compile it yourself)